drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 ![graph](./images/2023-09-06-dkg/graph.jpg)

-**🏴‍☠️** The next step requires that each pirate aggregates their shares.
-This one will be their final share that they need for the key.
+**🏴‍☠️**  The next step of the process, is that each pirate combines the received shares to create their final secret share for the construction of the key.
+Therefore, now 4 new individual aggregate shares will be constructed that when interpolated together reveal the polynomial.

 **🏴‍☠️ Reconstruction:** Based on a given threshold, the pirates can reconstruct the secret.
-What this eventually means is that a subset of pirates more or equal to a specific threshold t can combine their final aggregated shares to reconstruct the polynomial and thus the secret.
+What this eventually means is that a subset of pirates more or equal to a specific threshold 't' can combine their final aggregated shares to reconstruct the polynomial and thus the secret.

 ![hooray.gif](./images/2023-09-06-dkg/hooray.gif)